clebig/vitalpbx_ha/README.md

 All services moved to server2.<br>

-Now turn on the server1.
-You will see that the services continue on the server2.
+Now turn on server1.
+You will see that the services continue on server2.
 To return everything to normal on server2, execute the following command:<br>
 <pre>
 [root@vitalpbx2 /]# <strong>pcs cluster standby vitalpbx2.local</strong>
 </pre>

-The server1 takes control again. <br>
+Server1 takes control again. <br>
 <pre>
 [root@vitalpbx1 ~]# pcs status resources
  virtual_ip     (ocf::heartbeat:IPaddr2):       Started vitalpbx1.local